Frequently Asked Questions

 Who can make a referral?

 Anyone can make a referral for hospice care, including patients themselves.
-However, all admissions to the hospice program requires a physician’s approval.
-Medicare guidelines must be met for admission to a Medicare certified hospice.
+However, all admissions to the hospice program require a physician’s approval.
+Medicare guidelines must be met for admission to a Medicare-certified hospice.

 Does choosing Hospice mean I am giving up hope?